Detecting screen readers in analytics Pros and cons

 At the outset, it’s important to note that the prospect of tracking screen readers in analytics is largely theoretical.
 It is not technically possible to detect screen readers in the same ways we can detect browser version or screen resolution.
 This is because screen readers do not provide user agent strings like regular browsers.
 As accessibility specialist Chris Maury explained, “The user agent, which contains all the information about the OS, browser, etc, is set by the browser.
 Screen readers and screen magnifiers are software that live on top of the browser… Bridging this gap will take cooperation between the major screen readers and browsers, which may be difficult as there is no direct benefit to either.”

 Screen readers, of course, are just one form of accessible technology.
-Many visually impaired web users use alternative methods on top of existing software, such as toolbars and screen magnifiers, which would not register as screen readers per se.
-Still other visually impaired users browse the web through specialised assistive hardware which, like any given make or model of laptop, cannot be detected on its own.
+Many visually impaired web users use alternative methods on top of existing software, such as toolbars and screen magnifiers, which would not register as screen readers.
+Still other visually impaired users browse the web through specialized assistive hardware which, like any given make or model of laptop, cannot be detected on its own.

 Even if screen readers were detectable as standard, the technique would not provide an accurate picture of how users interact with a web page.
 “Attempting to second guess how people actually interact with a site is a dangerous game,” warns accessibility expert Graham Armfield.
 “Everyone is different and if you went out to try to tailor the site, you might not be responding to how someone actually does use a website.”
 For example, one screen reader user debating the issue noted “none of this [tracking] will track my most common failures.
 When Dragon or my keyboard try to access an actionable link and fail because it has no role or tab index, that’s not going to be tracked.”